MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsinjectmacsendasync0.md

      the packet data that is being injected.
 A callout driver allocates a NET_BUFFER_LIST structure to use to inject packet data by calling either the
      <a href="https://msdn.microsoft.com/library/windows/hardware/ff551134">FwpsAllocateCloneNetBufferList0</a> function or the
      <a href="https://msdn.microsoft.com/library/windows/hardware/ff551135">FwpsAllocateNetBufferAndNetBufferList0</a> function.
-The NET_BUFFER_LIST structure must begin with an
+The NET_BUFFER_LIST structure must begin at the MAC header.
-     IP header.

 ### -param completionFn [in]